 Ambulance and taxi inspection fees in Connecticut are only $20.
-Fire apparatus fees would increase to $25, service buses would be $40 and service buses more than 13 tons would cost $80.
+Fire apparatus fees increase to $25, service buses cost $40 and service buses more than 13 tons cost $80.
 Payments are accepted at license locations, AAA offices and branch/satellite offices.
 Of course, we realize that most of you do not drive taxis and ambulances!

 As indicated above, many cars and trucks are required to have inspections.
 Depending on the type of vehicle, a qualified dealer or repairer may be able to be used.
 However, often, the initial appointment may have to be done at the Department Of Motor Vehicles.
 There are many available locations.

 School buses must arrange theirs by appointment and an out-of-state vehicle has two months to register.
 Meanwhile, if the serial number of the vehicle must be verified, many offices may handle that task including locations at Norwich, Danbury, Bridgeport, Hamden, Waterbury and Enfield.
 More specific details can be found at the DMV website.

 A VIN (Vehicle Identification Number) inspection is mandatory in certain situations.
 There is no cost if it is conducted at the DMV Wethersfield or Hamden locations.
 You are only required to bring your vehicle and the process is quick.
 Upon completion, you’ll be given a verification form which will allow you to complete the registration process.
 Several of the most common situations where this is needed include:

 Vehicles with unreadable or missing VINs.

 Formerly used in the military services.

 Typically, if the car (or truck) has been built outside of the US, it may not satisfy our emission and production requirements.
 These “grey” vehicles need to be inspected and approved by the EPA and US Customs.
 Before being approved for driving in our state, a safety and emissions inspection will have to be performed.